 After Google (or Googlebot a.k.a web spider for Google search engine) crawled your web pages, Google put the all-important data such as page titles, images, and text content into their large database.
 So, whenever someone like you searches something related contextually to your web page, Google shows your web page at someplace on search engine result pages (SERPs).
 Those ranks are known as SEO rankings.
 Normally higher SEO ranking means, it gets a higher CTR, so receives more traffic.

 The Google rankings purely depended upon more than two hundred factors.
-In fact, Google’s some articles rank bottom of SERPs.
+In fact, Google’s articles rank bottom of SERPs.
 So, there are no tricks here.

 However, the thing is, if you’re a webmaster, you should know how to check Google keyword rankings.
 Because, nowadays, a website or a blog isn’t just made for fun, at least for the majority of people.

 To win the SEO game, you should actively monitor keyword rankings of your own and obviously your competitors’ websites.
 This isn’t a should, a must if you still regard your blog as a business.

 You should probably not know the SEO and content marketing strategies your competitors are using if you don’t analyze competitors’ keyword rankings.

 But, you may ask,

 Chamal, why should I care about my website rankings, and why should I find competitors’ keyword rankings?

 Here’s Why You should check Google keyword rankings…

 Google is the dominant search engine

 Unless your target audience is from Chinese-speaking countries, you must pay close attention to Google search engine ranking fluctuations and new updates to the algorithm.

 Google Owns a whopping 92.48% search share market worldwide as of April 2017, according to StatCounter.

 As you know, the new trends go with mobile.
 Here’re how Google dominantly owns 95.34% mobile search share market worldwide.

 If you drastically want more search traffic to your blog or website, then don’t look anywhere.
 Google is your best traffic source.

 To get full advantage of Google, you’d monitor keyword rankings of Google SERPs.

 Find where your website or blog rank on Google search engines